 There are four options for Jack Daniels distillery tour.
 The Dry County Tour takes just over an hour, and the Flight of Jack Daniels Tour (the one we did) and The Angel’s Share tour both take about 1.5 hours.
-The 3-hour Taste of Lynchburg tour includes a meal at the famous Miss Mary Bobo’s restaurant and a distillery tour and whiskey tasting.
+The 3-hour Taste of Lynchburg tour includes a meal at the famous Miss Mary Bobo’s restaurant and a tour and whiskey tasting.
 Most of the distillery tours require walking, and much of the time is spent outdoors, so dress appropriately.

 Tours are conducted daily from 9:00am to 4:30pm and are done on a first-come-first-served basis, or you can book in advance on their website (recommended).

-The White Rabbit Bottle Shop (the Jack Daniels distillery store) sells all the different Jack Daniel’s alcohol products.
+The White Rabbit Bottle Shop sells all the different Jack Daniel’s alcohol products.
 You can even get a bottle personalized on-site.
 The larger gift store in downtown Lynchburg sells pretty much every kind of memorabilia you could imagine.

 One of the appeals of Jack Daniel’s is its remote location.
 If you are visiting, it is possible to do as a day trip, and it’s a great addition to a weekend trip to Nashville.
 However, there are several hotel options in Lynchburg and nearby if you want to stay close.

-We were the guests of Jack Daniel’s Distillery.
+We were the guests of the distillery.
 All opinions of the interesting and barrel-aged are our own.